Chris Mason (darts player)

-Chris Mason (born 17 December 1969) is an English former professional darts player.
+Christopher John Mason (born 17 December 1969) is an English former professional darts player.
 He used the nickname Mace the Ace.

+Mason reached back to back semi-finals of the BDO World Championship in 1999 and 2000.
+He also reached the semi-finals at the 2000 Winmau World Masters and the PDC's 1998 World Matchplay.

 BDO and first PDC spell

 Mason began his career in the British Darts Organisation, making his World Championship debut at the 1996 BDO World Championship.
 He lost 0–3 to Andy Fordham.
 After joining the World Darts Council in 1996, Mason competed in the 1996 World Matchplay, losing to Alan Warriner.
 In October 1996, Mason reached the final of the Sky Sports World Pairs partnered by Steve Raw, where they were narrowly beaten by Phil Taylor and Bob Anderson.
 Mason then competed in the 1997 WDC World Championship, where he lost 1–3 to Gerald Verrier and 0–3 to Taylor in the group stage.

 Shortly after the BDO and PDC agreed the Tomlin Order in June 1997, some BDO players participated in the World Matchplay event between 1997 and 2001, and in the World Grand Prix event between 1998 and 2001.
 Mason went back to playing in the BDO World Championship after the Tomlin Order, but continued to play in other PDC televised majors outside of their World Championship.
-After a second round defeat in the BDO world championships in 1998, he went on to reach the semi finals of the 1998 World Matchplay, narrowly losing 11–13 to Ronnie Baxter.
-The following year, Mason reached the quarter finals of the 1999 World Matchplay, losing 11–16 to Taylor.
-Mason also reached the quarter finals of the World Grand Prix events in 1999 and 2000, losing to Peter Manley and Taylor respectively.
+After a second round defeat in the BDO world championships in 1998, he went on to reach the semi-finals of the 1998 World Matchplay, narrowly losing 11–13 to Ronnie Baxter.
+The following year, Mason reached the quarter-finals of the 1999 World Matchplay, losing 11–16 to Taylor.
+Mason also reached the quarter-finals of the World Grand Prix events in 1999 and 2000, losing to Peter Manley and Taylor respectively.